ingrammicro/cio/README.md

 ## Linux and OSX

 ### Configuration
 IMCO CLI configuration will usually be located in your personal folder under `.concerto`.
-If you are using root, CLI will look for contiguration files under `/etc/cio`.
+If you are using root, CLI will look for configuration files under `/etc/cio`.
 We will assume that you are not root, so create the folder and drop the certificates to this location:

 ```bash
 $ mkdir -p ~/.concerto/ssl/